 - Fairness, accountability, transparency, and ethics (FATE) in machine learning and data mining

 - Methodological compatibility and incompatibility between the discipline of computer science and the discipline of law

 We encourage submissions of papers written for university courses covering topics in computing and law.
 Courses listed in departments or schools of computer science, law, public policy, information science, information studies, and other relevant disciplines are eligible.
-Additionally, we encourage students who have completed substantial course projects that aren’t papers, including development of computer systems that address policy challenges, to submit papers that describe those projects and their findings and conclusions.
+In additional, we encourage students who have completed substantial course projects that aren’t papers, including development of computer systems that address policy challenges, to submit papers that describe those projects and the findings and conclusions that they led to.

-- The PC will select between 10 and 20 submissions for poster presentation at the October symposium.
-Between notifications on August 30 and the poster due date of October 11, members of the PC will work with the winners and advise them on poster production.
+The Program Committee will select 10-20 submissions for poster presentation at the October symposium.
+Between the notifications on August 30 and the poster due date of October 11, members of the PC will work with the winners and advise them on poster production.

 The symposium organizers will provide a travel stipend for at least one student per successful submission to present their work and attend the entire symposium.

 Please contact Daniel Weitzner (email@example.com) with any questions about the competition.